The countdown is on: Kura Oncology Inc. (KURA)

 For the readers interested in the stock health of Kura Oncology Inc. (KURA).
-It is currently valued at $13.24.
-When the transactions were called off in the previous session, Stock hit the highs of $13.76, after setting-off with the price of $12.97.
-Company’s stock value dipped to $12.71 during the trading on the day.
-When the trading was stopped its value was $12.69.Recently in News on February 1, 2022, Kura Oncology Expands Leadership Team with Key Promotions. – Expanded leadership team to support and advance the Company’s rapid growth –.
+It is currently valued at $14.30.
+When the transactions were called off in the previous session, Stock hit the highs of $14.43, after setting-off with the price of $13.41.
+Company’s stock value dipped to $13.36 during the trading on the day.
+When the trading was stopped its value was $12.83.Recently in News on February 10, 2022, Kura Oncology to Participate in SVB Leerink Global Healthcare Conference.
+Kura Oncology, Inc. (Nasdaq: KURA), a clinical-stage biopharmaceutical company committed to realizing the promise of precision medicines for the treatment of cancer, today announced its participation in the 11th Annual SVB Leerink Global Healthcare Conference.
+Troy Wilson, Ph.D., J.D., President and Chief Executive Officer, is scheduled to participate in a virtual fireside chat at 12:40 p.m.
+PT / 3:40 p.m.
+ET on Thursday, February 17, 2022.
 You can read further details here

 Kura Oncology Inc. had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $14.77 on 01/04/22, with the lowest value was $11.49 for the same time period, recorded on 01/24/22.